Noel works with boys and men to change the norms that drive inequality.

 Noel is the founder of Boys Champions, a nonprofit working at the intersection of gender equality, men’s mental health, and youth leadership for boys and men in Nigeria and the United States.

-Noel is a PhD Candidate | Raising Caring Boys @Boys Champions | Speaking to Our Men @DearMen Podcast | Advancing Inclusive Education @Project HOPE | Social Impact CEO Championing Justice for People & Planet @The People’s Project
+Noel is a PhD Student | Raising Caring Boys @Boys Champions | Speaking to Our Men @DearMen Podcast | Advancing Inclusive Education @Project HOPE | Social Impact CEO Championing Justice for People & Planet @The People’s Project

 The systems that produce violent men are the same systems that produce poverty and exclusion.
 Through The People's Project, Noel works alongside communities to challenge those conditions and build environments where everyone can live with dignity.